-- Mile 5.7 – Four-way junction that has been heavily damaged by ATVs and trucks.
+- Mile 5.7 – Four-way junction in a wide, flat field.
 A faint path leads to the left directly across the knob and the forest road continues straight around the south side of the knob.
 Game land backcountry camping is possible on the west side of the trail in the forest.
 Look for the second right turn, following a forest road into the trees that crosses a muddy spring and then switchbacks uphill.
 Soon the trail climbs steeply towards the summit of Stone Mountain.

 - Mile 6.1 – The road crosses the summit of Stone Mountain (4,980 feet) and continues to an abandoned house with sweeping views south, west, and north.
 The dominant peak in the distant north is Beartown Mountain.
 You have views northeast of the Mount Rogers area akin to the rest of the hike.
 To reach the tri-state corner, continue north on the forest road.